10 Mortgage Terms You Should Know Before Applying for One

 Principal and interest are most likely the largest part of your monthly payment but remember, your mortgage payment may also include taxes and insurance.
 The principle and interest will be shown separately and broken out from any taxes or insurance.

-Applying for a mortgage is a big step in buying your next new home, but it doesn’t have to be frightening.
-While there are a lot of nuances to the process, familiarizing yourself with these 10 common terms or visiting other financing 101 sites can help take a lot of stress out of the process so you have more time to enjoy your new home.
+Applying for a mortgage is a big step in buying your next new home, but it doesn't have to be frightening.
+While there are a lot of nuances to the process, familiarizing yourself with mortgage terminology and these mortgage terms specifically will help make the process much easier.
+Visiting our Mortgage Learning Center can also help remove a lot of stress so you have more time to enjoy your new home.

 Looking for more tips, ideas or inspiration?
 Return Home here.